Code refactoring

 In computer programming and software design, code refactoring is the process of restructuring existing source code—changing the factoring—without changing its external behavior.
-Refactoring is intended to improve the design, structure, and/or implementation of the software (its non-functional attributes), while preserving its functionality.
+Refactoring is intended to improve the design, structure, or implementation of the software (its non-functional attributes), while preserving its functionality.
 Potential advantages of refactoring may include improved code readability and reduced complexity; these can improve the source code's maintainability and create a simpler, cleaner, or more expressive internal architecture or object model to improve extensibility.
 Another potential goal for refactoring is improved performance; software engineers face an ongoing challenge to write programs that perform faster or use less memory.
+Despite the availability of metrics intended to assess such attributes, developers often do not rely on them when making refactoring decisions due to concerns about its practical usefulness.

 Typically, refactoring applies a series of standardized basic micro-refactorings, each of which is (usually) a tiny change in a computer program's source code that either preserves the behavior of the software, or at least does not modify its conformance to functional requirements.
 Many development environments provide automated support for performing the mechanical aspects of these basic refactorings.
 If done well, code refactoring may help software developers discover and fix hidden or dormant bugs or vulnerabilities in the system by simplifying the underlying logic and eliminating unnecessary levels of complexity.
 If done poorly, it may fail the requirement that external functionality not be changed, and may thus introduce new bugs.

 By continuously improving the design of code, we make it easier and easier to work with.
 This is in sharp contrast to what typically happens: little refactoring and a great deal of attention paid to expediently add new features.
 If you get into the hygienic habit of refactoring continuously, you'll find that it is easier to extend and maintain code.